alorence/django-modern-rpc/docs/advanced/generated_doc.rst

     @rpc_method(name="util.printContentType")
     def content_type_printer(**kwargs):
         """
-        Inspect request to extract the Content-Type heaser if present.
+        Inspect request to extract the Content-Type header if present.
-        This method demonstrate how a RPC method can access the request object.
+        This method demonstrates how a RPC method can access the request object.
         :param kwargs: Dict with current request, protocol and entry_point information.
         :return: The Content-Type string for incoming request
         """